EmoinLanyu/test-results/README.md

 ***NOTE: The detailed result analysis and summary is kept [here](extended_summary_for_etcd_and_kube_apiserver_tests.md) to keep this overall summary clean.
 Hovever, it is recommended that readers check it out for better understanding of below statements.***

-Well designed cloud native applications such as Etcd and kube-apiserver are able to gracefully handle outages and fail over when necessary.
+Well designed cloud native applications such as Etcd and kube-apiserver are able to gracefully handle some outages and fail over when necessary.
 In addition, by correctly using the liveness probe and readiness probe that K8s provides, we can automatically trigger failovers of applications and remove the unhealthy instances from the service.

+That being said, liveness probe and readiness probe still have their limitations.
+For example, when the outage is not stable and readiness probe occasionally succeeds, the problem could be tricky to mitigate because a proper `successThreshold` is needed to keep the unhealthy instance down.
+And as for liveness probe, if the application creates multiple TCP connections to the service that has an unhealthy instance, and the health check happens to be on a healthy one, the application as a whole is not able to quickly recover from the outage (especially when the outage is not severe enough for every unhealthy connection to be closed).
+In addition, readiness probe does not take unhealthy endpoints off from headless services.